 - Serve as a liaison between the Agency and the University.

-- Complete the Affiliation Agreement for Internship in accordance with University contract requirements for student off-campus placements.
+- Complete the Vendor Request, Affiliation Agreement for Internship, and Agreement Attachment 1, in accordance with University contract requirements for student off-campus placements.

 - Supervise arrangements for student and give final approval of all internship placements.